-No. Name Position 1 Mr. Pichit Chantarasereekul Managing Director 2 Mr. Sakditouch Chantarasereekul Senior Assistant Managing Director of Business Support 3 Miss Sirima Cha-emkun Director of Service 4 Miss Pornpan Sattawatku Finance and Accounting Manager
+No. Na me Position 1 Mr. Pichit Chantarasereekul Managing Director 2 Miss Sirima Cha-emkun Director of Service 3 Miss Pornpan Sattawatkul Assistant Vice President

 Duty and Authority of the Executive Board

 - To have authority to approve on the important operations of the company by setting the scope or the scale of the mission, objectives and policy of the company including the supervision of the overall operation, production, customer's relationships within the scope plan and budgeting prescribed by the Board of Directors. - 2.
 To consider the expansion investment including purchase and/or sale of fixed assets of the Company in order to propose to the Board of Directors - 3.
 To have the authorization and represent the Company to others in any related business and beneficial to the Company - 4.
 To consider in matter of funding for presenting to the Board of Directors - 5.
 To approve the appointment of any consultant that is essential to the Company's operation as assigned by the Board of Directors - 6.
 To operate any transaction related to general administration of the Company - 7.
 To consider and approve the operating plan of each department of the Company including the approval of the issues that beyond their power of authority - 8.
 To propose for the approval of the Board of Directors on the approved operation plans that may over the budget more than 10%